Canada’s Immigration Program – Honesty is the best policy

 Posted on - Jun 25, 2018

 As a Vancouver immigration lawyer, I am often struck by the frequency with which clients come seeking help with an immigration matter that has arisen because of a lack of truthfulness in the application process.
 I am further surprised at the number of times that clients advise that they were told not be truthful by a former immigration professional.

 There is simply no rationale for dishonesty in Canada’s immigration program.If you receive advice from an immigration professional to provide untruthful information, you should run in the other direction.

 Section 40.
-(1) Misrepresentation – A permanent Resident or a foreign national is inadmissible for misrepresentation.
+(1) Misrepresentation – A permanent resident or a foreign national is inadmissible for misrepresentation

 (a) for directly or indirectly misrepresenting or withholding material fact relating to a relevant matter that induces or could induce an error in the administration of this Act.

 The penalty for misrepresentation – either direct or indirect – is a five-year ban from being able to make a future immigration application.
-This means that anything that anyone says on your behalf can leas to a finding of misrepresentation against you.
+This means that anything that anyone says on your behalf can lead to a finding of misrepresentation against you.
 You want to ensure that the information that you provide is completely accurate.
 It is no excuse to say that you were relying on your immigration professional.

 Furthermore, immigration professionals who counsel their clients to commit misrepresentation are also subject to severe penalties.
 Section 126 of IRPA provides as follows: